Skip to main content

 A. When the need for family and medical leave can be planned, such as for the birth or placement of a child or for a scheduled medical treatment, the employee is responsible for applying for FMLA leave at least 30 calendar days in advance of the leave and for making efforts to schedule the leave to minimize disruption of the University's operations.
 If the need for leave is foreseeable less than 30 days in advance of the commencement of the FMLA leave, the employee is responsible for applying for FMLA leave as soon as practicable.

-B. In case of sudden illness or other unforeseeable need for leave, the employee is required to give notice to the supervisor as soon as practicable in accordance with MAPP 02.02.03 – Leaves of Absence.
+B. In case of sudden illness or other unforeseeable need for leave, the employee is required to give notice to the supervisor as soon as practicable in accordance with MAPP 02.02.03 – Leaves of Absence .

 C. Human Resources will inform the employee's supervisor within five business days of being informed that an employee is requesting sick leave involving a condition that may qualify for family and medical leave.
-Human Resources must also provide the employee with a written eligibility notice and a rights and responsibilities notice (combined into one form and included as part of the FLMA application available on the Human Resources web site at https://www.uh.edu/human-resources/hr-service-center/fml/).
-The notice must be provided to the employee in a language which the employee understands for completion.
+Human Resources must also provide the employee with a written eligibility notice and a rights and responsibilities notice (combined into one form and included as part of the FLMA application available on the Human Resources web site at https://www.uh.edu/human-resources/hr-service-center/fml/ ).
+The notice must be provided to the employee in a language that the employee understands for completion.
 If leave has already begun, the notice should be e-mailed or mailed to the employee's address of record.

-If the employee provides notice of a subsequent need for FMLA leave during the applicable 12-month period due to a different FMLA-qualifying reason, and the employee's eligibility status has changed, Human Resources must notify the employee and his/her supervisor of the change in eligibility status within five business days.
+If the employee provides notice of a subsequent need for FMLA leave during the applicable 12-month period due to a different FMLA-qualifying reason, and the employee's eligibility status has changed, Human Resources must notify the employee and their supervisor of the change in eligibility status within five business days.

-If the employee has not already done so, he/she must complete the application process as described below within 15 calendar days from the date of the written eligibility notification by Human Resources unless not practicable under the circumstances.
+If the employee has not already done so, they must complete the application process as described below within 15 calendar days from the date of the written eligibility notification by Human Resources unless not practicable under the circumstances.

 VI.
 APPLYING FOR FAMILY AND MEDICAL LEAVE